michidk/step-ftp-deploy/README.md

 # ftp-deploy

 Deploy your files with FTP.
-It looks for list of files and their md5sum in *remote.txt* and compare with local generated files.
-If file is changed or removed it will be deleted from FTP repository.
-New or modified files will be pushed to FTP repository.
+It looks for list of files and their md5sum in *remote-file* and compare with local generated files.
+If file is changed or removed it will be deleted from FTP repository and then modified of new files will be pushed to FTP repository.
+If *remote-file* is not in sync with actual files on *destination*, please clean *destination* and start again.

 # Options